-The families of Florida active duty military personnel, military reservists, Coast Guard, the National Guard, and/or their dependents are eligible.
-An active duty member stationed in Florida with his/her dependents would qualify as a Florida resident.
+The families of Florida active-duty military personnel, military reservists, Coast Guard, National Guard and/or their dependents are eligible.
+Active-duty members stationed in Florida with their dependents qualify as Florida residents.

-Since its inception, the Army of Hope has raised $242,784 for families of deployed military members.
-The help you give through the Florida Army of Hope allows the military member to safely concentrate on his/her duties without worrying about the family at home.
+Since its inception, the Army of Hope has raised $620,208.29 and distributed $508,591.35 for families of deployed military members.
+The help you give through the Florida Elks’ Army of Hope allows the military members to safely concentrate on their duties without worrying about their families at home.
 The Army of Hope also assists returning veterans with costs to re-establish their civilian life after deployment.

 - School lunches

 - Medical and dental emergencies not covered by insurance

 - Phone cards to contact loved ones